 Not much interested in other nations, the Spanish do not go outside their own country to hurl insults.
-Jokes about mean people equivalent to the standard English jokes about the Scots are usually directed to a small number of people from a village called Lepe in Andalucía.
+Jokes about mean people equivalent to the standard English jokes about the Scots are usually about a small number of people from the village of Lepe in Andalucía.
 Thus, the riddle: ‘How many Irish (Belgians, Californians or whomever) does it take to unscrew a light bulb?’ will become ‘How many people from Lepe…?’

-The reputation for being dim was supposedly acquired when a school inspector from Madrid asked the brightest student in the brightest class in the only school ‘Who stole the Rock of Gibraltar from the Spanish?’ and got the answer ‘Not I, Sir.’
+The reputation for being dim comes from when a school inspector from Madrid asked the brightest student in the brightest class in the only school ‘Who stole the Rock of Gibraltar from the Spanish?’ and got the answer ‘Not I, Sir.’
 The Lepes, however, are not that stupid.
 Their mayor has cashed in on their reputation by inviting tourists to experience the Lepe oafishness first-hand.

-The Spanish equivalent of April Fool’s Day is celebrated on 28 December, known as The Day of the Innocents, which allows television and radio broadcasters to deliberately announce wrong football match scores as a practical joke.
+The Spanish equivalent of April Fool’s Day is on 28 December.
+It’s known as the Day of the Innocents, which allows television and radio broadcasters to deliberately announce wrong football match scores as a practical joke.